David0tt/DeepGTAV/Readme.md

 https://cloud.cs.uni-tuebingen.de/index.php/s/cQ3Qt5z8o4e5GWo

+### Format of the Metadata in the Pregenerated Datasets:
+In each metadata file we have the following values separated by spaces:

+    [x y z heightAboveGround, campos_x, campos_y, campos_z, camrot_x, camrot_y, camrot_z, time_hours, time_min, time_sec, weather]

+- `x,y,z`: the location of the player vehicle in GTAV world coordinates.
+- `heightAboveGround`: The height difference of the player vehicle to the ground (or water)
+- `campos_x, campos_y, campos_z`: The positions of the camera in world coordinates.
+- `camrot_x, camrot_y, camrot_z`: The camera rotations
+- `time_hours, time_min, time_sec`: The ingame time
+- `weather`: The ingame weather condition

+Note that the camera position in general is offset wrt. the player vehicle.
+Also the height of the camera above ground is different from the heightAboveGround for the vehicle, so if you need this you need to calculate it.

 # Simple Use
 In the following the steps that are necessary to just export data using DeepGTAV are described.
 In principle DeepGTAV should work with any version of GTAV, if